China Airlines: Services

-In-flight connectivity (Wi-Fi)

-In-flight Wi-Fi, utilizing the Panasonic Avionics eXConnect Ku band systems and Deutsche Telekom portals, is available on the Boeing 777-300ER and Airbus A350-900 once the plane reaches cruising altitude.
-Passengers can enjoy internet connection by paying through the system.
-There are also free services such as news articles and weather information.
-Phone calls and video chat are not permitted on the system.

-In-flight magazines

-China Airlines publishes three in-flight magazines for its passengers: DYNASTY, Fantasy Sky, and Sky Boutique.

-DYNASTY, the China Airlines magazine, has articles in English, Chinese, and Japanese.
-The articles feature local and international events, descriptive culture, social introductions, personal interviews, in-flight entertainment instructions, and China Airlines news.

-Fantasy Sky, China Airlines' in-flight entertainment guide, provides information on the movies, videos, music, and radio channels offered.

-Sky Boutique is China Airlines' duty-free catalog.
+Inflight Meals

+China Airlines offers complimentary meals to all passengers.
+Meals can range from Taiwanese dishes like Braised Pork Rice, to international dishes like Beef with Potatoes.
+Special meals can be ordered ahead of time.

 Dynasty Flyer

 Dynasty Flyer is China Airlines' frequent flyer program.
 There are four tiers where three elite tiers are Gold, Emerald, and Paragon.
 Members can qualify for these elite tiers by earning enough air miles and/or segments within 12 calendar months.
 Elite members have more privileges such as access to the VIP Lounge, a higher checked baggage allowance, and being able to upgrade their ticket to a different cabin.

 Greater China Connection

 In January 2013, SkyTeam-members China Airlines, China Eastern Airlines, China Southern Airlines, and XiamenAir announced plans to establish Greater China Connection.
-The partnership ensures that members flying the four airlines can enjoy matched benefits and freely change flights to any Greater China Connection partner-flights.
+The partnership ensures that members flying the four airlines can enjoy matched benefits and freely change flights to any Greater China Connection partner flights.